 Few doubts that determining whether the preimplantation human embryo is a living being of our species is one of, if not the most, fundamental issues in modern bioethics.
 Another thing is whether that living biological being is, or is not, a human person.
 That, however, is another matter that we shall leave for another time.

-There are numerous scientific data that appear to establish that the preimplantation embryo is a living being of our species and not a cluster of cells with no differentiated structure and without the organisation that characterises living biological beings.
+There are numerous scientific data that appear to establish that the preimplantation embryo is a living being of our species and not a cluster of cells with no differentiated structure and without the organization that characterizes living biological beings (read HERE).

 While this might seem to be a debate that only affects the biological nature of that early embryo, it is a crucial bioethical issue, because if that biological entity to which we are referring were only a cluster of cells, it could be manipulated in accordance with the interests of science and of society, with no ethical responsibility.
 If, however, it is a biological being of our species, i.e. a living human being, it should be respected in all circumstances, since the dignity intrinsic to its nature makes it a subsidiary of that respect.